TYROL: A TAPESTRY OF CULTURE & INFLUENCE

 During ancient times the area that is now Tyrol was inhabited by various Celtic tribes before the Roman Empire's expansion into the region around 15 BCE.
 The Romans established several settlements and roads, including the famous Via Claudia Augusta, which connected Italy with the Danube region and outskirts of the Black Forest in Germany.
 After the fall of the Western Roman Empire, the region came under the control of various Germanic tribes, including the Bavarians who recognized the areas’ strategic implications & significance from both a military and trading perspective.
 Attracted to the region for similar reasons, the Habsburg Dynasty ruled over much of the Tyrolean land during the late 14th century

 With the advent of industrialization, Tyrol experiences significant economic and social changes many spurred by the military actions of World War I and World War II.
 Specifically, with implications to ripple forward throughout present day Central & Southern Europe, World War I saw the demarcation of the front line which ran between Austria-Hungary and Italy.
 After World War I, Tyrol was divided between Austria and Italy.
 The southern part, known as South Tyrol, became part of Italy, while the northern part remained with Austria.
-Despite the partition, Tyrol’s uniquely blended culture of Germanic and Italian sensibilities thereafter created a multi-ethnic and multi-lingual atmosphere that has become a vivide tapestry woven from distinct Northern and Southern threads.
+Despite the partition, Tyrol’s uniquely blended culture of Germanic and Italian sensibilities thereafter created a multi-ethnic and multi-lingual atmosphere that has become a vivid tapestry woven from distinct Northern and Southern threads.

 Today the world recognizes Tyrol as an areas of stunning beauty the whole region of which is located in the Alps.
 As such, the underlying alpine setting has wholly influenced all manner of life & activity much of which is heavily focused upon skiing, hiking, and outdoor recreation.
 Permeating such a lifestyle have been distinctive wardrobes inclusive of traditional garb and impactful European taste that has consistently infiltrated 20th century menswear for decades.